iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.nsw.service___6.14.0 (308678)/report.md

 > Very easy to use<br> :date: __2021-07-18 14:40:31__

 > If you go to a shopping centre and scan in at the front door, and then scan in when you go in a store it will let you scan out for the store, but will not let you scan out when you leave the shopping centre.
 As you can't get back to the first scanned in.
 And says scan out pending in history.<br> :date: __2021-07-17 08:32:11__

-> Quick and easy to check in and out.
-4 stars because it needs Off-line caching of check-in and check-out for times when mobile data is unavailable or service NSW have technical issues.
-Also needing to sign in to the app to check-in and out gets tedious too.<br> :date: __2021-07-17 03:21:23__

-> Quite pleasing and very practical, there's a lot of room for growth.🙂🤔😎<br> :date: __2021-07-16 09:00:29__

-> The QR scanner is not working properly.
-It appears to be only working sometimes and is better with larger images.<br> :date: __2021-07-16 04:03:43__

-> I have installed this on a Tablet, half of the writing is missing, the top half makes it very hard to read<br> :date: __2021-07-15 13:22:37__

-> Much better with the history button<br> :date: __2021-07-15 06:28:37__

-> Very good ,convenient.<br> :date: __2021-07-15 01:00:21__